 Day Hiking at Lake O’Hara

-If you are unable to get a camping reservation, then the next best thing is going up for a day trip.
-Many of the trails around Lake O’Hara are short, and fast hikers could cover a lot of ground in a day.
-Day hikers who wish to secure a bus reservation will need to submit an application in the month of February.
+Day hikers who wish to secure a bus reservation will need to submit an application in the month of April.
 Each application costs $10 CAD and allows for the selection of six different dates and/or times for up to six people.
 Applications are then drawn at random to fill the spots.
 If any spots are left unfulfilled the remainder will become available on a first-come-first-serve basis online.

 Reservations earlier in the day are best as it allows for ample time to explore the area through the plethora of hiking trails.
 The bus drops off campers at the campground.
 It’s a short 500 meter walk to the Le Relais Day Shelter and Lake O’Hara.